-Making sure that a proper weeping tile drainage system is installed all around your house in the best way to ensure the houses’ longevity.
+Making sure that a proper weeping tile drainage system is installed all around your house in the best way to ensure the house’s longevity.
 Weeping tile needs to fully surround a house and be in good repair to do its job properly.
-But sometimes as a property ages, the drainage system can decay and become in need of repair or need to be replaced fully.
-Evidence of a damaged drainage system usually shows itself in the form of a damp or musty smelling basement.
-Often there is water seepage through parts of the wall or floor, damp or moldy smells and surfaces, and sometimes there can even be standing pools of water that occur after heavy rainstorms or a spring thaw.
+But sometimes as the property ages, the drainage system can decay and become in need of repair or need to be replaced fully.
+Evidence of a damaged drainage system usually shows itself in the form of a damp or musty-smelling basement.
+Often there is water seepage through parts of the wall or floor, damp or moldy smells, and surfaces, and sometimes there can even be standing pools of water that occur after heavy rainstorms or a spring thaw.

 As a seasoned and well-trained team of specialists in weeping tile installation and French drain installation, our experts at Delta Waterproofing are ready to help make sure that your weeping tile is doing its job and that the drainage around your home is intact and adequate.